 - To make the sauce, add the mayonnaise, ketchup, mustard, pickle, hot sauce and black pepper to a small food processor and puree until smooth.

 - To construct your burger, toast your bun, and slather a generous amount of sauce onto the bottom bun.
 Top with onions and then the burger patty, then the tomatoes, and finally the lettuce and top bun.
 I use this order because the weight of the burger keeps the onion rings in place while the heat slightly cooks them.
-The cheese adheres to the tomatoes holding them in place, and the tomatoes act as an insulator, keeping the hot patty away for your lettuce so it does not wilt.
+The cheese adheres to the tomatoes holding them in place, and the tomatoes act as an insulator, keeping the hot patty away from your lettuce so it does not wilt.